verifiedpermissions/authorization-clients-js/README.md

 ### Authorization Results

-The `isAuthorized` method returns a promise that resolves to an `AuthorizationResult`:
+Both APIs return a promise that resolves to an `AuthorizationResult`:

 - Allow Result:
 ```typescript